andreloureiro/andrel.me/_posts/2016-01-09-a-basic-service-worker-implementation.md

 ---
 If you read the title and it's a new thing for you, let me provide you a simple explanation about it.

-[Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) came to solve the need of a better aproach to handle the problem with connectivity in web apps.
+[Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) came to solve the need of a better approach to handle the problem with connectivity in web apps.
 We know that we can do it with [AppCache](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers), by the way I already worked on an [offline application](http://andreloureiro.net/usando-html5-appcache-para-web-e-aplicacoes-offline/) (pt-BR) for an international car manufacturer, but that was a pain to develop.

 With Service Workers we have more control over the process.
 Also, we can use JavaScript to configure our SW.

+Before we start, is important to say that Service Workers work only over `HTTPS` or in `localhost` for dev stuff.

 ## Go Service Worker!